rodrigowoulddo/rodrigowoulddo/README.md

 ### About me
 Hi there 👋🏽 🇧🇷

 I'm an iOS Engineer and specialist on mobile health applications.
-As a Biomedical Informatics student, I'm enthusiastic about how technology and health can come together to make the world a better place.
+As a Bioengineer, I'm enthusiastic about how technology and health can come together to make the world a better place.

 Currently working @ [Nex T Engineering](https://www.nextengineering.pt/), on the [Farfetch](www.farfetch.com) project.